-The Hidden Beauty Benefits of Mistletoe
+The Hidden Beauty and Health Benefits of Mistletoe

 The Cancer Connection

-As a result of its immune-boosting claims, mistletoe extract has become somewhat of an unsung hero for cancer patients looking to alleviate symptoms such as nausea, vomiting, and lack of appetite, that traditional cancer treatments like chemotherapy and radiation can bring on.
+As a result of its immune-boosting claims, mistletoe extract has become a bit of an unsung hero for cancer patients looking to alleviate symptoms like nausea, vomiting, and lack of appetite, which can be caused by chemotherapy and radiation treatments.

 In this case, it’s administered intravenously as a supplementary cancer treatment.
-Although it is approved for use in several European countries, it has yet to be authorized stateside.
+Although mistletoe is approved for use in several European countries, it has yet to be authorized stateside.
 There is however a small team of oncologist and researchers at Johns Hopkins who are in the middle of clinical trials to better understand the effects of the extract, and potentially get FDA approval to add it to their treatment lineups.
 It will likely take several years before they get the okay.

 Ahead are a few mistletoe-infused products that you can try in the meantime.